-This studio defines the infrastructural building as a three-dimensional organization that is capable of realistically housing a set of human activities and yet is not tied to any particular programmatic package.
+This studio defines "spatial infrastructure" as the building's physical kernel, i.e. a three-dimensional configuration that determines a building's primary internal articulation, prior to the introduction of partitions.
+The spatial infrastructure precedes programmatic specialization: it is capable of realistically housing a set of human activities and yet is not tied to any particular programmatic package.
 In other words, it is a material structure that transcends any specificity of form to program while retaining a fundamental architecturalness.

 The library happens to be one of the most flexible programmatic packages.
 Countless of different spatial typologies have proven suitable to holding a library.
-As a result, it lends itself to be explored through the notion of the infrastructural building-one that rejects any identity between spatial typology and program-in especially productive ways.
+As a result, it lends itself to be explored through the notion of spatial infrastructure-one that rejects any identity between spatial typology and program-in especially productive ways.
 Moreover, this notion taps into the increasing necessity for buildings to accommodate change over time, while resisting any compromise on architectural qualities in the name of "flexibility."
-Our premise will be that, in further delineating the infrastructural building, the six propositions below underpin a design framework that facilitates historically significant contributions in the domain of architectural thinking:
+Our premise will be that, in further delineating the spatial infrastructure approach, the six propositions below underpin a design framework that facilitates historically significant contributions in the domain of architectural thinking:

 1. Form-Program.
-This species of building embodies the concept of form-program, i.e. a construct where the two categories are synthesized.
+The species of buildings resulting from this approach embody the concept of form-program, i.e. a construct where the two categories are synthesized.
 In such a construct, "program" is not construed as form's a posteriori infill, but as form's inherent content.
 "Form" becomes a programmatically inflected three-dimensional configuration, rather than the outcome of merely morphological operations.